 We don’t skate around the project by leaving out the most critical steps to protect and preserve your brick paver investment.
 Unfortunately, many companies will try to encourage you against re-sanding the joints or charge extra if you want them to re-sand the paver joints.
 Those are the companies that you want to stay away from.
 Usually, the ones that encourage against it are the ones that have failed many times in attempting to sand the joints correctly.

 What is Silica Sand?

 Silica sand is a high-tech mix of properly graded, cleaned & washed Sand and a binder compound (silica) formulated to fill the joints of pavers and slabs.
 Silica sand has revolutionized the installation of interlocking concrete pavers.
-Sand hardens once activated and has dried, yet remains fl ible.
+Sand hardens once activated with our sealer and has dried, yet remains fl ible.
 Our Sand contains crystalline silica, which helps keep the weeds and pests at bay.

 Benefits of Silica Sand

 - Silica sand stays in the paver joints and resists erosion.

 - It retards weeds from growing in the joints.

 - It retards ants from coming up through it as well.

 - The most significant benefit is that it is flexible when wet and can move with the pavers.

-- It works in all paver applications and can be used in those natural stone applications with a joint width of up to 1/2″ wide.
+- It works in all paver applications and can be used in natural stone applications with a joint width of up to 1/4″ wide.

-- Silica sand meets the ICPI industry standards, including RCS certification.
+- Silica sand meets the industry standards, including certification.